movementkitchen/website/src/pages/index.md

-Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga as therapy, seamlessly blending in scientific and intuitive in working with the movement and the body.
+Movement Kitchen brings together biomechanics based Restorative Exercise, functional fitness and yoga as therapy, seamlessly blending in scientific and intuitive in working with movement and the body.

 It aims to: